Last updated: February 1st, 2023

 - Aluminum bodies

-Unsurprisingly, the adult models are just scaled up.
-Most importantly, their wheels are 8″ to 10″ in diameter, about twice the size of their smaller siblings’.
+However, adult Razor wheels are 8″ to 10″ in diameter, about twice the size of their smaller siblings’.

 The handlebars are much taller, as well.
 On some models, they still don’t rise high enough for adults over perhaps 5’10” (or less), but we’ll come back to that below.